|San Francisco Bay||History of Richmond|

 The Richmond San Rafael Bridge measures 5.5 miles long and opened in 1956.
 At the time it was built, it was one of the world's longest bridges.
 It is officially named the John F. McCarthy Memorial Bridge.
 Construction was financed by the sale of $62 million in revenue bonds, along with a loan of $4.68 million from the State School Land Fund.
 The bridge was finished $4 million under budget.
 This bridge is seriously ugly due to its undulations which were designed to minimize earthquake strains in areas that did not have to be raised to allow ships to pass.
 It was also relatively cheap.
 The two stories I heard as are both apparently untrue: 1.
 They aimed for Red Rock Island and missed (bolstered by its wandering path) and 2.
 They dipped up and down to save steel.
 Despite its looks, it is apparently fairly sturdy as it has been hit by ships several times.
 Vertical clearance is 185' Take a look as some of the opening day hoopla here.

 At the eastern end are Castro Rocks (just a little to small to be called islands) which are a haul out space and breeding grounds for the harbor seal.
-This was a serious concern when the earthquake retro fit was undertaken 2001.
+They were a serious concern when the earthquake retro fit was undertaken 2001.

 Red Rock Island